CUHKJohnDoe/MatrixTweak/README.md

 Pause to view or copy the steps and result, then type any key to kill the program.

 ## May You Never Fail MATH1030!!!

+I'll keep updating the repo with any potentially useful matrix hacks to play with!
+Matrix-inverse, Idempotence and Nilpotence checker coming soon!!

+~~This doubles as a C++ practice for me in the meantime.~~